OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/pad-backup.md

     is the same, we can also harvest it into MathWebSearch;
   - you just need some url that you can point us to and the rest is automatic
   - anything you can search with a pair of eyes we can search with mathwebsearch
-- Michael: Alex, is there a list of projects that implement SCSCP
+- Michael: Olexandr, is there a list of projects that implement SCSCP
 - yes: www.symbolic-computing.org/